 GUIDANCE FOR HOSTS

-CCCU staff sponsoring visitors on campus must complete the Visitor Register Form
+Christ Church staff hosting any visitors on campus must complete the Visitor Register Form

-Where possible, all face to face meetings should be avoided.
-Instead visits and meetings should occur via remote connection/working.
-For any essential visit to campus to go ahead, visitors must:
+Where possible, consider if the visit needs to be face to face, or could be virtual.
+For any visit to campus to go ahead, visitors must:

 - be covered by existing or new risk assessments

-- have discussed any additional mitigations required to keep them safe if they are clinically vulnerable or extremely vulnerable to COVID-19
+- hosting staff must have discussed any additional mitigations required to keep them safe if they are clinically vulnerable or extremely vulnerable to COVID-19

 - be approved by your School or Department Head.

-Please try to arrange the visit to avoid peak seminar start and change over times.
+Please try to arrange the visit to avoid peak seminar start and change over times, where possible.

 The University host must ensure:

-- That onsite guidance on social distancing and hygiene measures have been explained to visitors before arrival, as well as the standard Health and Safety Emergency Information
+- That onsite guidance on Covid including face coverings and hygiene measures are explained to visitors before arrival, as well as the standard Health and Safety Emergency Information

 - That they or a representative meet the visitor at the designated point, or access cannot go ahead

-- The visitor wears a face covering at all times while inside University buildings
+- The visitor wears a face covering at all times while walking around inside University buildings,unless seated or exempt

-Scheduling for essential services and contractor visits may be revised to reduce interaction and overlap between people on campus.
+Scheduling for necessary services and contractor visits may be revised to reduce interaction and overlap between people on campus.
 Contractors have a separate procedure and Covid site induction, and require Permits to Work.